njdcourtney/njdcourtney.github.io/_posts/2014-03-20-ruby-arrays.md

 ---
 layout: default
-title: Convert single items to arrays
+title: Ruby - convert single items to arrays
 tags: programming, ruby
 ---

-This is one of those, "I keep losing this snippet, so I'm going to write it down" posts.

 In Ruby, I often find myself writing methods that take Arrays to Emunerate over.
 There's a neat trick you can do using the Splat operator to convert a single item into an Array.
+This is one of those, "I keep losing this snippet, so I'm going to write it down" posts.

 <pre>
 # [*items] converts a single object into an array with that single object